VishalKumarRec/CICD-Youtube/README.md

       - name: Push Docker image to Docker Hub
         run: docker push docker-hub-repo/frontend:${{ env.DOCKER_TAG }}
 ```
-Above github action file is using Dockerfile we defined in the project directory to build the image and we are using
+The GitHub Actions workflow provided utilizes the Dockerfile located within the project directory to construct the Docker image.
+After the image is built, the action proceeds to push it to the Docker Hub repository using the command:

 ```console
 docker push docker-hub-repo/frontend:${{ env.DOCKER_TAG }}
 ```

-to push the images to our docker hub repository.
+This command instructs Docker to push the built image tagged with a specific version, identified by the environment variable DOCKER_TAG, to the specified Docker Hub repository.

 ## Backend Django Application: